StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 #### Synchronous execution

-Running a propagation function with synchronous execution places limitations on both the capability of what it can achieve and the number of functions that can be run in parallel.
+Running a propagation function with synchronous execution places limitations on both the capability of what it can achieve, and the number of functions that can be run in parallel.
 Synchronous propagation functions do, however, have access to `stateChangesRepository` information that is not available if the function runs with asynchronous execution.

 `stateChangesRepository` can be used to return: